Master’s in Psychology

 All psychology master’s programs cover modern psychological theory and the empirical research that supports it.
 They also cover the essential knowledge of human development that includes building up the cognitive, behavioral, and emotional make-up of a functional human being.

 That makes psychological studies a popular pursuit for college students.
-The National Center for Education Statistics (NCES) found that psychology was the fourth most highly awarded degree in the country at the undergraduate level as of 2017.
+The National Center for Education Statistics (NCES) found that psychology was the fourth most highly awarded degree in the country at the undergraduate level as of 2017, based on available NCES data.
+According to NCES, 27,841 master’s degrees in psychology were awarded in 2018.
+The broad applicability of what you learn in a master’s degree in psychology programs is one of the reasons they are so popular.

 General Studies and Core Courses in a Master’s Degree in Psychology

-Master’s programs are only two years in length, and most of them are offered in an in-depth concentration area.
+Master’s programs are typically around two years in length, and most of them are offered in an in-depth concentration area.
 That doesn’t leave a lot of room for extras, so your core coursework will usually be general studies of psychological approaches that are fundamental to all branches of the field.
 Those include:

-• Research Fundamentals and Experimental Design – A master’s degree is your formal introduction to the world of research and experimentation.
+• Research Fundamentals and Experimental Design: A master’s degree is your formal introduction to the world of research and experimentation.
 As part of an evidence-based profession, you need to understand how the underlying research backing treatment and analysis is performed.
 Courses in research considerations and training in how to design ethical and informative experiments in human subjects is key to developing both your understanding and your own research chops in psychology.
 Statistical and measurement processes are part of this coursework.

-• Psychopathologies – The history, conceptual perspectives, and diagnosis of psychopathologies is almost always everyone’s favorite part of psych degrees.
-Abnormal psych might have been what drew you in to the profession in the first place.
-Here, you’ll go deeper into the various mental issues cataloged in the DSM 5 and the batteries of tests such as the MMPI (Minnesota Multiphasic Personality Inventory) that are used to diagnose those disorders.
+• Psychopathologies: The history, conceptual perspectives, and diagnosis of psychopathologies is almost always everyone’s favorite part of psych degrees.
+Abnormal psych might have been what drew you into the profession in the first place.
+Here, you’ll go deeper into the various mental issues cataloged in the DSM-5 and the batteries of tests such as the MMPI (Minnesota Multiphasic Personality Inventory) that are used to diagnose those disorders.

 Different programs might split these out into a broader range of classes, or offer electives for a deeper dive into any of them.
-You’ll always find

 Specialist Concentrations Fill In Your Master’s in Psychology Studies